-The relationship between these functions is a result of the field redefinitions needed to put a theory with a conformal coupling into canonical form~\cite{Burrage:2018dvt}.
-Higher powers of $s/M$ may be present in these functions, but their suppression by at least $1/M^3$ mean that we can neglect them in this analysis as we will focus on $M\gtrsim \text{TeV}$.
+where $\Lambda$ is a dimensionful constant which controls the self interactions of the scalar field.
+Current constraints on the parameters $\Lambda$ and $M$ are shown in Figure \ref{fig:chamminus_mass}.
+Values of $\Lambda$ around the cosmological constant scale of $\Lambda \sim 10^{-3} \mbox{ eV}$ are particularly well suited for cosmology.
+This motivates us to study relatively strong couplings, where $M \sim \mbox{TeV}$, where the current constraints on $\Lambda$ are weaker.
+Higher powers of $s/M$ may be present in these functions, but their suppression by at least $1/M^3$ means that we can neglect them in this analysis as we will focus on $M\gtrsim \text{TeV}$.